JotaEspig/math-interpreter/README.md

 # math-interpreter

+## Compile and Run

+1. compile the project with: `make`
+2. run with `./bin/math`

-A math interpreter made in ....
+A math interpreter made in C